maxhbr/LDBcollector/md/MS-PL.md

     Conditions:
     AND
-      OlCondition {_condition_schemaVersion = "0.1", _condition_uri = "http://open-license.hitachi.com/conditions/18", _condition_baseUri = "http://open-license.hitachi.com/", _condition_id = "conditions/18", _condition_conditionType = RESTRICTION, _condition_name = A worldwide, non-exclusive, royalty-free contributor's copyright license is granted in accordance with such license., _condition_description = }
+      RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's copyright license is granted in accordance with such license.

-      OlCondition {_condition_schemaVersion = "0.1", _condition_uri = "http://open-license.hitachi.com/conditions/124", _condition_baseUri = "http://open-license.hitachi.com/", _condition_id = "conditions/124", _condition_conditionType = RESTRICTION, _condition_name = A worldwide, non-exclusive, royalty-free contributor's patent license is granted pursuant to this license., _condition_description = However, it applies only to those claims that are licensable by the contributor that are necessarily infringed by the unmodified use of the contributor's contribution.}
+      RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's patent license is granted pursuant to this license.
+(However, it applies only to those claims that are licensable by the contributor that are necessarily infringed by the unmodified use of the contributor's contribution.)

-      OlCondition {_condition_schemaVersion = "0.1", _condition_uri = "http://open-license.hitachi.com/conditions/179", _condition_baseUri = "http://open-license.hitachi.com/", _condition_id = "conditions/179", _condition_conditionType = OBLIGATION, _condition_name = Include a copyright notice, list of terms and conditions, and disclaimer contained in such software, _condition_description = }
+      OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer contained in such software

     Actions: